 Photo: Mike Lee Austin

 INDEPENDENT SUSPENSION DRAWBACKS:-Independent suspensions are inherently more complex and therefore push the KISS rule to the side.
 That’s not to say that they are weaker.
 More that there is added potential for wear points and failure points.
 Most independent suspensions require at least two axle joints per side where the direction of power from the engine has to be changed, and that has to occur in multiple planes for steering axles.
-More pivot points allow for more points of wear and potential damage that can stop a rig in its tracks.
+More pivot points allow for more points of wear and potential damage that can stop a rig in its tracks.-Adding suspension lifts to most independent suspension designs is more complex than with solid axles as more mounts and brackets have to be made.

 -Most of the joints on independent suspended axles use a boot to keep the joint lubricated and protected from dirt and water.
 These boots wear and crack and are easily torn if they come in contact with road or trail debris.